RayeGreene/MyMODMngr/BUILD_DISCREPANCY_FIX_SOLUTION.md

 fi
 ```

+### 4. Final Implementation Details
+- **PyInstaller Command**: Uses `--distpath` CLI argument for reliable path resolution
+- **Working Directory**: Run from project root with full spec file path
+- **Verification**: Clear error messages and file size reporting

 ## Expected Result
 With these changes, the GitHub Actions workflow should now produce ~114MB artifacts that include both the frontend and backend, matching the local build size.

 ## Build Flow
-1. **PyInstaller**: Builds backend and outputs directly to `src-tauri/sidecars/rivalnxt_backend`
+1. **PyInstaller**: Builds backend and outputs directly to `src-tauri/sidecars/rivalnxt_backend` using `--distpath`
 2. **Tauri**: Finds backend at expected path and bundles it into the installer
 3. **Result**: Complete application with both frontend and backend included

-## Verification
+## Enhanced Debugging
-The build script now includes clear verification steps:
+The build script now includes comprehensive debugging:
-- Creates `src-tauri/sidecars/` directory
-- Verifies the backend file exists at the exact path Tauri expects
-- Provides clear error messages if the file is missing
+- **PyInstaller Exit Code**: Captures and reports PyInstaller success/failure
-- Shows file size and location for debugging
+- **Directory Contents**: Shows what's in both current directory and sidecars
+- **File Search**: Looks for .exe files anywhere in the directory tree
+- **Command Display**: Shows the exact PyInstaller command being run

+## Troubleshooting
+If PyInstaller still fails, the enhanced debugging will reveal:
+- Whether PyInstaller completed successfully
+- Where the executable was actually created (if at all)
+- Any build errors or warnings
+- Directory structure after the build attempt

-This solution eliminates the manual copy step and ensures the backend is placed exactly where Tauri needs it, with the correct filename.
+This solution eliminates the manual copy step and ensures the backend is placed exactly where Tauri needs it, with comprehensive debugging to identify any remaining issues.